 (A) This rule describes judicial enforcement actions that a child support enforcement agency (CSEA) with administrative responsibility is required to or may take in addition to other enforcement actions described in division 5101:12 of the Administrative Code.
 The enforcement actions described in this rule require the filing of a judicial motion or complaint.
 The CSEA shall consult with its legal counsel regarding the proper filing of actions described in this rule.

 (B) Required judicial enforcement actions that CSEAs shall take.

-(1) In accordance with section 3123.19 of the Revised Code, if a CSEA is notified by an obligor who is in default under a support order of a claim that he or she has against another person of one thousand dollars or more or if the CSEA determines that an obligor has a claim against another person or is a party in a pending judicial action, the CSEA shall immediately file either a motion to intervene or a creditor's bill with the court in which the action is pending.
+(1) In accordance with section 3123.19 of the Revised Code, if the CSEA determines that an obligor in default under a support order has a claim against another person or is a party in a pending judicial action, the CSEA shall immediately file either a motion to intervene or a creditor's bill with the court in which the action is pending.

 (C) Discretionary judicial enforcement actions that the CSEA may take.
 This paragraph does not preclude a CSEA from taking any additional judicial enforcement actions that may be appropriate, but are not listed in this rule.

 (2) In accordance with section 2117.06 of the Revised Code, a CSEA may file a claim against the estate of an obligor who is deceased for the purpose of collecting any arrears that are due under the support order.